jacobocasado/blog/content/posts/firststeps.md

 The final project consists on a **shellcode loader/injector (let's use injector from now on)**.
 This shellcode injector **is able to bypass Windows Defender with a meterpreter x64 shellcode at the day of this post (2024/03/05) with Cloud Protection enabled.**

+**EDIT**: A week after this post was created, the dropper is not anymore evasive and is detected (dinamically) by Defender.
+I personally thought that this dropper is not stealthy enough to be evasive and a lot of evasive measures can (and will) be added to this dropper in the future.
+This has just started :P

 This injector has the following properties:
 - It is an executable (.EXE) program.
 No DLL version for now.
 - The shellcode is stored as a resource AND "encrypted" using XOR.